luapower/luapower.github.io/problem-solution.md

 > This episode is a big fat rant, you have been warned.

+Luapower is a custom selection of C libraries chosen for speed, portability, API stability and a free license.
+On top of that, a growing collection of ffi bindings and Lua modules, all packaged to minimize the friction in putting together Lua/LuaJIT environment.

 ## What is the problem that luapower is trying to solve?

   * PORTABLE: git-tree == work-tree == deploy-tree